Table of Contents

 Your babies are far too precious to take any risks so insist on this if it is not suggested or discussed.

 You will have the option of maintaining your relationship with your midwife under a shared care arrangement, but the specialist will become clinically responsible for your care throughout your pregnancy.
-You can read more about choosing an LMC here.
+You can read more about choosing a twin pregnancy care team here.

 What are NICE Guidelines and why are they important?